Cookie Jar

 nameandvaluedomain(with the host-only flag tracked separately)pathexpiresandmax-agesecurehttpOnlysameSite

-The jar also tracks creation time so cookies with longer paths and older creation timestamps come first when building the Cookie header.
-That's the RFC 6265 sort order browsers use.
+The jar also records the creation time of each cookie.
+When it builds a Cookie header, longer paths and older creation timestamps come first, which is the RFC 6265 sort order real browsers use.

 When the jar sends what